-In a GLP non-guideline dermal absorption study (Anonymous 15, 1990), a single dermal dose (300 μ L ether/ethanol solution containing 5.5 % 14C nitromethane) was applied on the intact skin by means of a disposable plastic syringe equipped with a feeding needle.
+In a GLP non-guideline dermal absorption study (Anonymous 7, 1990), a single dermal dose (300 μL ether/ethanol solution containing 5 % 14C 1-nitropropane) was applied on the intact skin by means of a disposable plastic syringe equipped with a feeding needle to guarantee a smooth application.
 Thereafter, the test site was covered with an occlusive plastic foil patch and taped air tight over the test site.
-Twelve hours after dose application the patch was removed and the skin was wiped with soap and acetone swabs to remove remaining test material.
+Twelve hours after dose application, the patch was removed and the skin was wiped with soap and acetone swabs to remove the remaining test material.
 The swab and the patch were extracted with acetone and ethanol, respectively.

 The extracts were assayed for radioactivity.
-Blood (i.e., plasma and erythrocytes separately), urine and feces samples were collected at several time points for 72 hours after dosing and assayed for radioactivity.
+Blood samples (i.e. plasma and erythrocytes separately), urine and feces were collected for 72 hours after dosing and assayed for radioactivity.
 Seventy-two hours after dose application, the test site and an adjacent 1 cm area were excised.
 Skin and subcutaneous fat were assayed for radioactivity.
 The skin samples (treated and untreated) were also examined histologically.